(This is an actual topic about Ramadan month which was given in a grade one class)

 Arif's Presentation (January 8, 1999)

-Today is the twentieth day of Ramadan, the fasting month for Muslims.
+Today is the twentieth day of topic about Ramadan month, the fasting month for Muslims.

 Muslims are the people who follow the religion of Islam, which is the fastest growing religion in America and the world.
 Ramadan is the month when our holy book the Quran was first revealed to the Prophet Muhammad over 1400 years ago.